Quantum Drinfeld Modules and Ray Class Fields of Real Quadratic Global Function Fields: Introduction

 \section{Introduction}

-In \cite{DGIII} an explicit description was given of the Hilbert class field $H_{\mathcal{O}_{K}}$ associated to the integral closure $\mathcal{O}_{K}$ of $A=\F_{q}[T]$ in a real quadratic extension $K$ of $k=\F_{q}(T)$.
+In \cite{DGIII}, an explicit description was given of the Hilbert class field $H_{\mathcal{O}_{K}}$ associated to the integral closure $\mathcal{O}_{K}$ of $A=\F_{q}[T]$ in a real quadratic extension $K$ of $k=\F_{q}(T)$.
 By real, we mean that $K\subset k_{\infty}$ = the analytic completion of $k$ with respect to the valuation associated to $\infty\in\PR^{1}$.
-This explicit description of $H_{\mathcal{O}_{K}}$ was given using the values of a multivalued, modular invariant function called the {\it quantum modular invariant}.
+This explicit description of $H_{\mathcal{O}_{K}}$ uses the values of a multi-valued, modular invariant function called the {\it quantum modular invariant}.
+More specifically, for a quadratic unit $f\in K$, it was shown in that $j^{\rm qt}(f)$ is a finite set.
+Then we have the explicit description